Arthur Rinderknech vs. Emil Ruusuvuori: Prediction and Match Betting Odds | Chengdu Open

 Arthur Rinderknech vs. Emil Ruusuvuori Trends and Insights

+- Ruusuvuori is coming off a 2-6, 6-1, 3-6 defeat at the hands of No. 58-ranked Alexei Popyrin in the Round of 16 at the Western & Southern Open.

-- In his 52 matches over the past 12 months across all court types, Rinderknech has played an average of 25.1 games (24.0 in best-of-three matches).
+- Rinderknech has played 25.1 games per match (24.0 in best-of-three matches) in his 52 matches over the past 12 months (across all court surfaces).

-- Rinderknech has played 27 matches on hard courts over the past year, and 23.6 games per match (23.0 in best-of-three matches).
+- On hard courts, Rinderknech has played 27 matches over the past 12 months, totaling 23.6 games per match (23.0 in best-of-three matches) while winning 48.9% of games.

-- Ruusuvuori and Rinderknech have faced off in two sets against each other, with Ruusuvuori taking two of them.
+- In terms of sets, Ruusuvuori has won two against Rinderknech (100.0%), while Rinderknech has claimed zero.

-- Ruusuvuori and Rinderknech have matched up in 17 total games, with Ruusuvuori taking 12 and Rinderknech securing five.
+- Ruusuvuori and Rinderknech have squared off in 17 total games, and Ruusuvuori has won more often, capturing 12 of them.

-- Rinderknech and Ruusuvuori have matched up one time, averaging 17 games and two sets per match.
+- Ruusuvuori and Rinderknech have played one time, and they have averaged 17 games and two sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.